bratekarate/mailnotify/README.md

 ## Limitations

-- Multiple recipients can not be included in the Notification.
-The first recipient will be picked.
+- Multiple recipients can not be included in the notification.
+The first recipient will be used.

 Ideas and/or PRs to address these limitations are always welcome.